 A common task in computer calculations in collective physics is the generation of input particles with a desired probability distribution in energy, angle or position.
 This article discusses some easy methods to accomplish the task using a software module to manipulate tabular functions.
 As an example, we’ll consider creating a Maxwell-Boltzmann distribution in kinetic energy U.

-Welcome to those of you who continued after the first paragraph.
 In my role of writing and maintaining the Trak and OmniTrak codes, I often think about electron-beam extractors.
-The critical issues are [...]
+The critical issues are limits on current density and beam coherence.
+Both may be affected by the temperature of thermionic cathodes.
+The topic was studied theoretically almost a century ago by Langmuir [ I. Langmuir, Phys.
+Rev. 21, [...]

 Distance units are a potential source of confusion in scientific work.
 It is often convenient to work in convenient units like centimeters or microns, but we must ensure that the physical calculations are performed in consistent SI units.
 Rules for using units in our software are discussed in several sections of the instruction manuals.
 I thought [...]